n0la/libdice/README.md

 ## Dice syntax

 Currently the supported syntax in ``libdice`` is rather limited.
-It only supports variable amount and variable sides at the moment:
+It only supports variable amount, variable sides and fudge dice at the moment:

 * Roll four six sided dices: ``4d6``
 * Roll one twenty sided die: ``d20``
+* Roll six fudge dice: ``6dF``

 ## Build